carolf32/carolf32/README.md

 ## Hi there 👋 I'm Carolina, welcome to my profile 🥰

-- 🔭 I’m currently working on new projects for my portfolio
+- 🔭 I’m currently working on new projects
-- 🌱 I’m currently learning Python and Nest.Js
+- 🌱 I’m currently learning Python and Angular
 - 😄 Pronouns: she/her

 ## My stack 👩🏼‍💻